 Better Employment Rates

-According to a 2020 survey from the American Association of Colleges of Nursing (AACN), many employers prefer to hire RNs who have a BSN.
+According to a recent survey from the American Association of Colleges of Nursing (AACN), many employers prefer to hire RNs who have a BSN.
 In fact, some hospitals and other healthcare facilities require one.

 Better Patient Outcomes